pattern of drawings of college objects on purple background

 Kick off your day at the New Huskies '24 Welcome event.
 Celebrate with other admitted students, hear from current Huskies and campus leaders and get a feel for the flow of the day.

-Arrive Early and Start Strong with College Edge - College of Arts & Sciences Information Session
+Arrive Early and Start Strong with College Edge - Info Session

-Join us to learn about College Edge, an early-start academic program for incoming first-year and transfer students in the College of Arts & Sciences.
+Join us to learn about College Edge, an early-start academic program for incoming first-year and transfer students.
 College Edge is designed to help students move in early, get settled, and begin their academic journey with confidence through small, discussion-based courses offered before Autumn Quarter begins.

 Students earn full UW academic credit in a condensed 5-credit course designed specifically for students just beginning their UW experience.
 Courses emphasize discussion, collaboration, and close interaction with faculty, along with built-in support to help students adjust to college-level learning.
 College Edge is a great fit both for students who feel excited and ready, and for those who are still figuring things out.